Mythical-Github/UnrealAutoMod/docs/to_do_list.md

 ## Current To Do:
+- [ ] sometimes things need a delay or double run for subsequent runs recently all of a sudden fix this
 - [ ] full run command
 - [ ] sometimes people will not have internet, account for this, example, with repak installer
 - [ ] more robust create uproject options